FineUploader/fine-uploader/readme.md

 respect the <code>maxConnections</code> value, so if all connections are accounted for, the retry attempt will be queued until a connection opens up.
 * `cancel(String fileId)` - Cancels a queued or currently uploading file.
+* `getItemByFileId(String fileId)` - Returns the HTMLElement associated with the passed file ID.

 <br/>